Do you know Casablanca?

-You have certainly already heard of the trip to Mexico, to Oaxaca, for the wedding of Dario and Alejandra or the journey through the nature of Iceland with Chase and Mary: each of my travels is an attempt to collect, and tell you, emotions, impressions, gestures, sensations and culture of lands and peoples so far but so close to us, through images.
+You have certainly already read of the trip to Mexico, to Oaxaca, for the wedding of Dario and Alejandra.
+At the same way the journey through the nature of Iceland with Chase and Mary.
+Each of my travels is an attempt to collect, and tell you, emotions, impressions, gestures, sensations and culture of lands and peoples so far but so close to us, through images.

 From that moment it is a continuous union of opposites that attract that kidnap me, so much to remain fascinated and entranced so much that I cannot give a real and objective description of the place still today, after days after that trip.

 On the plane there were some friends of Zakaria and Ambra with me and, together, we continued towards Deroau, in the Casablanca region, the largest, most cosmopolitan and chaotic city in Morocco, where the friends and relatives of Zakaria were waiting for us.